BionicSystemSolutions/pxt-Asl10SoundSensor/README.md

 ## How to import this library?

-Click the gearwheel menu in the MakeCode editor, and click "Extensions"m search for "asl10" and select it.
+Click the gearwheel menu in the MakeCode editor, and click "Extensions" search for "asl10" and select it.

 ## Using the blocks